bonyuta0204/accounting-benchmark/rust/README.md

 #### Configuration
 The behavior can be configured by modifying `main.rs`:

-- Data Generation: Uncomment the data generation function call to generate new sample data
 - File Paths: Modify the CSV file paths in the configuration section
 - Aggregation Options: Enable/disable specific aggregation types